MicrosoftDocs/quantum-docs/articles/azure-quantum-glossary.md

 ## Sessions

 Part of the [iterative hybrid quantum computing](#iterative-hybrid-quantum-computing) model, sessions are prioritized, logical groups of quantum jobs.
-The ability to repeat the execution of the quantum circuit with different parameters makes this a good model for [VQE](#variational-quantum-eigensolver-vqe) and [QAOA](#quantum-approximate-optimization-algorithm-qaoa) algorithms.
+The ability to repeat the execution of the quantum circuit with different parameters makes this a good model for :::no-loc text="Variational Quantum Eigensolvers"::: and :::no-loc text="Quantum Approximate Optimization Algorithms":::.

 ## Standard libraries